Alberto Izquierdo

 Alberto Izquierdo Vicente (born 1983) is a Spanish politician of the Aragonese Party (PAR).
-He was served as mayor of Gúdar since 2003, when he was 20.
-After holding office at comarca and provincial level, he was his party's only member voted to the Cortes of Aragon in 2023.
+He has served as mayor of Gúdar since 2003, when he was 20.
+After holding office at comarca and provincial level, he was his party's only member voted to the Cortes of Aragon in 2023, and lost his seat in 2026.
 He was elected president of his party in 2025.

 Biography

 Early career

 Born in Gúdar in the Province of Teruel, Izquierdo became his town's mayor in 2003, aged 20.
 This made him the youngest mayor in Spain.

 An agricultural businessman, Izquierdo joined the Aragonese Party (PAR) in 2002.
 He served as a councillor in his comarca from 2007 to 2011, and its vice president for the next four years.
 In 2011, he was elected onto the provincial deputation, being his party's spokesperson for the first four years and vice president for the next four.

 In October 2021, Arturo Aliaga was re-elected president of the PAR and Izquierdo was named secretary-general.
 Izquierdo was dismissed as vice president of the provincial deputation in January 2023, on the orders of Aliaga; Izquierdo said that he did not understand the action and that it was similar to dictatorships using firing squads on dissidents.
 The following month, Aliaga was ousted from office in a vote of no confidence, leading to schisms in the party.
 The party's new president, Clemente Sánchez-Garnica, restored Izquierdo to office immediately.